 Signal 2: Your leadership team cannot agree on which market to pursue or which product to prioritize.
 This is not a personality conflict.
 It is an absence of strategic criteria.
 When a $9M SaaS company has three VPs pushing three different expansion markets and no framework for choosing between them, the company does not have a leadership problem.
 It has a strategy vacuum.
 Leadership disagreement is a symptom.
 The missing prioritization framework is the disease.

 Signal 3: You cannot articulate your competitive advantage in one sentence.
-If the answer to “Why do customers choose you over the alternative?” requires a paragraph, you do not have a competitive advantage.
+If the answer to “Why do customers choose you over the alternative?”.
+Requires a paragraph, you do not have a competitive advantage.
 You have a feature list.
-A $22M logistics company told me their advantage was “reliability, technology, and customer service.”
+A $22M logistics company told me their advantage was “reliability, technology, and customer service.”.
 That is not a strategy.
 That is a brochure.
 Their actual advantage, which took two weeks to identify, was a proprietary routing system that reduced last-mile delivery costs by 18% in dense urban markets.
 That sentence closes deals.
 The paragraph does not.

 Signal 4: Your growth plan is a list of tactics with no sequencing logic.
-“Launch in Dallas, hire two reps, build a partner channel, redesign the website” is not a plan.
+“Launch in Dallas, hire two reps, build a partner channel, redesign the website”.
+Is not a plan.
 It is a wish list.
 A strategy defines which moves come first, which depend on the success of earlier moves, and which you explicitly choose not to pursue.
-If your plan has no kill criteria, no sequencing dependencies, and no resource trade-offs, you need a strategist to impose structure before your team burns cash on parallel initiatives that cannibalize each other.
+If your plan has no kill criteria, no sequencing dependencies.
+And no resource trade-offs, you need a strategist to impose structure before your team burns cash on parallel initiatives that cannibalize each other.

 Signal 5: You have outgrown your original business model but have not replaced it.
 This is the most expensive signal to ignore.
 A company that grew from $3M to $12M on founder-led sales and referral networks will not reach $25M on the same model.
 The infrastructure that got you here is now the constraint.
 You need a new go-to-market architecture, pricing model, or channel strategy.
 This is not an execution problem.
 Your team is executing the old model perfectly.
 The model itself is the bottleneck.